 Sensor City have made Liverpool Science Park their base of operations whilst work has been completed on their new building.
 As such, strong links have always been created between both organisations which will ultimately lead to collaborative and innovative projects by both LSP and Sensor City as well as both of their tenants.

-Sensor City is located on Copperas Hill, a short distance from IC2, and is due to open later in the year.
+Sensor City is located on Copperas Hill, a short distance from IC2, and has recently opened.

 A world-leading collaborative scheme from Unilever and the UoL, the Materials Innovation Factory will be a cutting-edge facility housed in the nearby UoL Campus.
 Combining the university’s national-leading chemistry department and Unilever’s unparallelled level of research and development, the MIF is aiming to become a global leader in computer aided materials science and discovery.